❍ zane marius rossi

 Quantum computing lacks diverse algorithmic techniques, and those that exist are fragile & specific.
 My takeaway from this is the virtue of translating sophisticated techniques from well-established mathematical subfields to the lexicon of quantum computation.

-Not only does this pad-out the quantum algorithmist's toolkit but, if exposited clearly, it can also recruit the interest and collaboration of previously disparate mathematical and TCS communities.
+Not only does this pad-out the quantum algorithmist's toolkit but, if done generously, it can also recruit the interest and collaboration of previously disparate mathematical and TCS communities.

 I recently overhauled our Python-based numerical package, pyQSP ↗, used to handle all-things quantum signal processing (QSP) related, to be more numerically stable and user-friendly.
 Check out the revamped documentation and expanded features in v0.2.0!